nasa/fprime/docs/UsersGuide/dev/code-style.md

 confidence checks.
 Runtime assertions should never be used to validate user inputs nor results of hardware interaction as these may cause errors outside software control.

-In these cases an event should be emitted to report the error, and the software should appropriately continue execution even in the case of erroneous input.
-The severity of the event emitted should be determined from the following rules:
+In these cases, an event should be emitted to report the error, and the software should appropriately continue execution even in the case of erroneous input.
+The severity of the event emitted should be determined by the following rules:

 1. `WARNING_LO` events reflect issues localized to this component where recovery is possible.
 2. `WARNING_HI` events reflect issues affecting the larger system where recovery is possible.